anastasiyar700/anastasiyar700/README.md

 - 👋 Hi, I’m @anastasiyar700
 - 👀 I’m interested in management and manual testing
 - 🌱 I’m currently learning on how to create projects as front-end specialist
-- 💞️ I’m looking to collaborate on new idea
+- 💞️ I’m looking to collaborate on new ideas
 - 📫 You can reach me by email

 <!---